 “My experience at Sackett Street was absolutely crucial, particularly while I transitioned to a life with writing at the very center of it.
 The wonderful classes and teachers I had were formative as I applied and was accepted to MFA programs, and as I began to acquire the tools and habits of a serious artist.
 I’ll always be grateful to Sackett for providing high-quality instruction, community, and encouragement to writers.”

-– Jamel Brinkley is the author of Witness: Stories, (2023, Farrar, Straus and Giroux) and A Lucky Man: Stories (2018, Graywolf Press), which was a finalist for the National Book Award in Fiction, the Story Prize, the John Leonard Prize, the PEN/Robert W. Bingham Prize, and the Hurston/Wright Legacy Award, and winner of a PEN Oakland Award and the Ernest J. Gaines Award for Literary Excellence.
-He has received support from Kimbilio Fiction, the Callaloo Creative Writing Workshop, the Napa Valley Writers’ Conference, the Tin House Summer Workshop, the Bread Loaf Writers’ Conference, and the Lannan Foundation.
-A graduate of the Iowa Writers’ Workshop, he was also the 2016-2017 Carol Houck Smith Fellow at the Wisconsin Institute for Creative Writing.
-He was a 2018-2020 Wallace Stegner Fellow in Fiction at Stanford University, and has received an O. Henry Award and the Rome Prize.
-Raised in Brooklyn and the Bronx, he teaches at the Iowa Writer’s Workshop MFA program.
+Jamel Brinkley is the author of Witness: Stories, (2023, Farrar, Straus and Giroux) and A Lucky Man: Stories (2018, Graywolf Press), which was a finalist for the National Book Award, the Story Prize, the John Leonard Prize, the PEN/Robert W. Bingham Prize, and the Hurston/Wright Legacy Award; and winner of a PEN Oakland Award and the Ernest J. Gaines Award for Literary Excellence.
+He was a Carol Houck Smith Fellow at the Wisconsin Institute for Creative Writing, a Wallace Stegner Fellow at Stanford University, and has received an O. Henry Award and the Rome Prize.
+Raised in Brooklyn and the Bronx, he teaches at the Iowa Writers’ Workshop.